splunk/fluent-plugin-kubernetes-metrics/README.md

 # fluent-plugin-kubernetes-metrics

 [Fluentd](https://fluentd.org/) input plugin to collect kubernetes cluster metrics from the Summary API, exposed by [Kubelet](https://kubernetes.io/docs/admin/kubelet/) on each node.
+This input plugin can be configured to fetch metrics either from kube api server or from the kubelet itself.

 ## Installation